kovermier/Poddington/README.md

 # Poddington

 Poddington is a Python-based project (currently in beta/proof of concept stage) that is related to audio processing and podcasting.
-It is designed to process audio files and perform various operations on them.
+It is designed to text inputs, summarize and create a dialogue podcast.

 ## Project Structure